gurrgur/er-patcher/README.md

   - `-u` or `--ultrawide` for removing black bars
   - `-v` or `--disable-vigniette` for removing the vigniette overlay
   - `-c` or `--disable-ca` for disabling chromatic abberation
+  - `-a` or `--increase-animation-distance` for fixing low frame rate animations at screen edges or for distant entities.
-  - Example: `./er-patcher --rate 30 -uvc -- %command%`
+  - Example: `./er-patcher --rate 30 -uavc -- %command%`
-  - Example with mangohud and wine fullscreen fsr: `./er-patcher --rate 144 -uvc -- env WINE_FULLSCREEN_FSR=1 MANGOHUD=1 MANGOHUD_CONFIG=histogram %command%`
+  - Example with mangohud and wine fullscreen fsr: `./er-patcher --rate 144 -uvca -- env WINE_FULLSCREEN_FSR=1 MANGOHUD=1 MANGOHUD_CONFIG=histogram %command%`
 3. Launch the game through steam. `er-patcher` automatically launches a patched version of `eldenring.exe` with EAC disabled.

 ### Windows

 It also work just as well on windows.
 The only difference is, that you need to run the script via your Python 3 installation.
 The following launch option line works in case you installed Python from Microsoft Store:

-> `python er-patcher --rate 165 -uvc -- %command%`
+> `python er-patcher --rate 165 -uvca -- %command%`

 ## How it works